jimbobbennett/co2sensor/README.md

     Set the `--namespace-name` to the name of your event grid namespace.
 If you called your resource group something other than `rg-co2-sensor`, replace this too.

-    Replace `<sensor thumbprint>` in the `--client-certificate-authentication` value with the thumbprint for the sensor certificate.
+    Replace `<sensor thumbprint>` in the `--client-certificate-authentication` value with the thumbprint for the certificate.
 This is an array of values, so you need the surrounding square brackets.

 1. Create the monitor client in the same way: